markcheret/footnotes/readme.txt

 == Changelog ==

+= 1.1.1 =
+- Feature: Short code to not display the 'love me' slug on specific pages ( short code = [[no footnotes: love]] )
+- Update: Setting where the reference container appears on public pages can also be set to the widget area

 = 1.1.0 =
 - Update: Global styling for the public plugin name
 - Update: Easier usage of the public plugin name in translations
 - Update: New Layout for the settings page to group similar settings to get a better overview
 - Update: Display settings submit button only if there is at least 1 editable setting in the current tab
-- Add: setting where the reference container appears on public pages (needs some corrections!)
+- Add: Setting where the reference container appears on public pages (needs some corrections!)
-- Bugfix: displays only one reference container in front of the footer on category pages
+- Bugfix: Displays only one reference container in front of the footer on category pages

 = 1.0.6 =
 - Bugfix: Uninstall function to delete all plugin settings